 Immediate and correct interventions during resuscitation are essential, with a significant impact on patient outcomes.
 The aim of initial trauma care assessment is to stabilize the patient and preserve vital organ functions (12).
 It is known that the leading cause of OFIs is human errors during emergency initial care.
 (22–24,27–29).

 Despite common global trauma TQI guidelines, there are differences in how TQI is measured around the world, mainly due to the use of different TQI indicators and lack of standardized TQI measurement registration.
 Hence, to obtain comparable data globally, it is suggested that creating an international trauma registry is important to find areas with potential for improvement of trauma care.
 The OFI is one of the indicators of TQI.
-However, tTo improve trauma care and patient outcomes, it is important to find areas with potential for improvement.
-There is limited data about the presence and patterns of OFI in relation to the resuscitation process and patient outcomes.
+However, there is limited data about the presence and patterns of OFI in relation to the resuscitation process and patient outcomes.

 Aim